-This easy vegan, gluten-free crispy cauliflower rice recipe (with 136 CALORIES) is an excellent option if you want to save yourself a few hundred calories and also get your recommended daily serving of vegetables in a delicious way.
+This easy vegan, gluten-free coconut riced cauliflower recipe (with 136 CALORIES) is an excellent option if you want to save yourself a few hundred calories and also get your recommended daily serving of vegetables in a delicious way.
 It just takes 20 minutes to prep AND cook.

 - vegetables: a medium head cauliflower and boiled green peas